 - On medium-high heat, bring the mixture to a boil, cook for 5 minutes, stirring continuously.

-- Remove from heat, and let cool completely before serving.
+- Remove from heat, and let cool.

 Have a delicious day!